unoplatform/uno.chefs/doc/navigation/NavigationCodeBehind.md

 ### 3. NavigateBackAsync

-This method navigates back to the previous frame on the back-stack, eliminating the need to remake the view model.
+This method navigates back to the previous frame on the back-stack.

 ```csharp
 private async Task NavigateBack()